 The pharmaceutical industry has the potential to be among the hardest hit by the boomer brain drain.
-The risk of intellectual capital loss is greatest in enterprises whose success depends heavily on specialized knowledge a capsule description of the pharmaceutical business.
+The risk of the intellectual capital loss is greatest in enterprises whose success depends heavily on specialized knowledge and a capsule description of the pharmaceutical business.

 Corporations have invested billions of dollars in establishing processes and implementing technologies that enable them to leverage corporate information while avoiding its loss.
 An obvious danger is that key professional and technical staff may retire or leave for greener pastures, taking with them the knowledge and business information stored in their brains.
 In a survey by recruitment firm Robert Half International, 55 percent of executives polled said their companies were concerned about losing key staff to retirement in the next five to 10 years.
 In addition, 78 percent reported that their companies were taking steps to mitigate the effect of the loss of these employees.
 Some companies forestall the problem by retaining would-be retirees as consultants or part-timers.
 However, a more permanent solution is to invest in technology that fosters and helps automate the knowledge management process.

-The pharma knowledge management software is gaining maximum traction in recent times owing to its features and capabilities, such as identifying, capture, evaluating, retrieving, and sharing the information.
+The pharma knowledge management software is gaining maximum traction in recent times owing to its features and capabilities, such as identifying, capturing, evaluating, retrieving, and sharing information.
 Upon this, Market Research Future study reveals that the global pharma knowledge management software market is to double its market valuation by 2023 by climbing USD 2 Billion at a CAGR of 17% between 2017 and 2023.

 Most pharmaceutical firms are using a variety of technologies and processes to retain and transfer knowledge from their R&D and manufacturing professionals.
 Typically, a good knowledge management approach includes document management systems and collaborative online workspaces in effect, networked systems that foster the sharing of ideas, experience, and knowledge among colleagues.
-The backbone for sharing of scientific data and other R&D information is the company's international knowledge management system.
+The backbone for sharing scientific data and other R&D information is the company's international knowledge management system.

 Although only a handful of new drugs make it to market each year, pharmaceutical companies must carefully track all of their research and supporting documentation to replicate success and to learn from past projects, even failures.
 It’s not just a matter of gathering the data but analyzing it to spot patterns and trends.
 A clinical trial can involve thousands of patients nationwide.
 Knowledge management systems can automatically recognize unexpected results and route them to appropriate people for analysis.
 They can help save time and ensure that crucial information is not overlooked.
 A centralized knowledge management system acts as an easily accessible repository that enables us to supply our customers with timely and accurate information on our product.